BrendanSweeny/BrendanSweeny.github.io/_public/posts/pump_readout.md

 That's it!
 A basic pump readout that allows you to monitor a turbo pump using the Pfieffer Vacuum Protocol.

-Check out the complete source code [here.]()

 To expand on this project, one might consider adding support for reading any errors sent by the pump.
 Right now it is only programmed to display certain types of messages, none of which are error messages.
+Diagnosing errors in the current configuration requires interpreting the turbopump's LED pattern.